DigitalPublishingToolkit/TOD31NetworkedContentAnalysis/md/book.md

 to conclude that Wikipedia offers critical insights into the socio-technics of online knowledge production and controversy management.
-However different its technicity is from other parts of the web, Wikipedia shares a capacity alongside the other platforms of this thesis to be extremely useful for the study of actor commitment.
+However different its technicity is from other parts of the web, Wikipedia shares a capacity alongside the other platforms discussed here to be extremely useful for the study of actor commitment.
 The mass migration of editors of the main article on climate change to the forked debate article, for instance, yet again underlines the skeptics’ commitment to debate *as such*, rather than to climate change as a